Regenerative Medicine is Stem Cell Therapy

-Stem Cell Therapy is the injection of a damaged area of the body with stem cells that have been drawn from the patient’s own bone marrow or fat.
+In our practice, Stem Cell Therapy is a treatment for musculoskeletal disorders.
+We treat degenerative joint disease, degenerative disc disease of the spine, and tendon and ligament injury.
+We offer two types of stem cell therapy, stem cells drawn from patient’s own bone marrow and donated umbilical cord derived stem cells.
 Stem cells are “de-differentiated pluripotent” cells, which means that they continue to divide to create more stem cells; these eventually “morph” into the tissue needing repair — for our purposes, collagen, bone, and cartilage.

 The excitement in the medical community is focused on how stem cells work, rebuilding the damaged part of the body from within by turning a diseased joint environment into a healing joint environment.
 Doctors and researchers are hopeful that they have finally found an answer for osteoarthritis in the promise of Stem Cell Therapy.